“Religious studies is accessible to candidates of any religious persuasion or none”

 The Religious Studies A-Level has three units:

 - The study of Religion and ethics which is characterised both by a study of ethical language and thought through significant concepts and the works of key thinkers, illustrated in issues or debates in religion and ethics, and also by the application of ethical theory to issues of importance.
+Includes study of natural law, situation ethics, kantian ethics, utilitarianism, euthanasia and business ethics.

 Additional Entry Requirements